-In addition to his operatic credits, Mr. Vincent can be seen in the featured role of César in the feature film Bel Canto alongside Academy Award winner Julianne Moore and Oscar nominee Ken Watanabe.
+In addition to his operatic credits, Mr. Vincent can be seen in the featured role of César in the acclaimed film Bel Canto alongside Academy Award winner Julianne Moore and Academy Award nominee Ken Watanabe.

-Garnering numerous awards, Ethan is the first place winner of the Young Patroness of the Opera Competition, first place winner and Sergio Franchi Music Foundation Award recipient of the Rising Stars Vocal Competition at Vero Beach Opera, the second prize winner of the Cooper-Bing Competition in Columbus, Ohio, a prize winner and audience favorite winner at Paris Opera’s Mozart Awards Competition.
-He was a 2018 national semi-finalist in the Metropolitan Opera National Council Auditions.
+Garnering numerous awards, Mr. Vincent was a prize winner and Audience Favorite at Les Mozart de l’Opéra Competition hosted by Théâtre des Champs Élysées, as well as a National Semifinalist in the 2018 Metropolitan Opera National Council Auditions.
+He was the first-place winner of the Young Patronesses of the Opera Competition, first place winner and Sergio Franchi Music Foundation Award recipient of the Rising Stars Vocal Competition at Vero Beach Opera, and the second prize winner of the Cooper-Bing Competition hosted by Opera Columbus.

 A native of Kansas City, Missouri, Mr. Vincent holds a master’s degree in vocal performance from Northwestern University.
-While at Northwestern, he was awarded the coveted Bienen School of Music Eckstein Full Scholarship Fellowship and was the Dean’s choice to sing for President Barack Obama.
+While at Northwestern, he was awarded the coveted Bienen School of Music Eckstein Full Scholarship Fellowship, and was the Dean’s choice to sing for President Barack Obama.